ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

    '------------------'      '----------------'
 ~~~
 {: #fig-concept-relationship title="Relationship of Concepts in SCITT"}

-This section describes at a high level, the three main roles and associated processes in SCITT:

-* Issuers and Signed Statements
-* Transparency Service and the registration process
-* Relying Parties of the Transparent Statements and the Receipt validation process

 The subsequent sections describe the main concepts, namely Transparency Service, Signed Statements, Registration, and Transparent Statements in more detail.